Last updated: April 30, 2026

 Most karmic synastry calculators return a number between 0 and 100 and a paragraph of mood lighting.
 We return the number too, because people want a number.
 But every point in the score has a line of evidence attached.
 If the score reads 76, you can see which contacts pushed it there, what their orbs are, and why each one is weighted the way it is.

 Eight categories carry weight in the model: nodal axis contacts (NorthNode and SouthNode are 180° apart, so a contact to one implies a contact to the other), Saturn contacts to personal planets and angles, Chiron contacts to the lights and Venus, Vertex axis contacts, Hellenistic Lot of Eros contacts, Hellenistic Lot of Marriage contacts, 12th house overlays by whole sign, and 8th house overlays by whole sign.
-Reciprocal contacts (where both partners activate the same axis in each other) get a 1.4× multiplier because they are qualitatively different from one-way contacts.
+Reciprocal contacts (where both partners touch the same axis in each other) get a 1.4× multiplier because they are qualitatively different from one-way contacts.

 Default orbs are 3° tight and 5° wide for the synastry aspects, 1.5° tight and 3° wide for the Vertex (the Vertex is sensitive to birth-time precision), and 2° tight and 4° wide for the Hellenistic lots.
 Tighter orbs score higher.
 Conjunctions score higher than oppositions, oppositions higher than squares, hard aspects higher than soft aspects within the same category.
 Stellium overlays (three or more planets in the same overlay house) get a 1.35× multiplier because a single planet in the 12th reads as a flavor while a stellium structures the relationship.